antoncoding/ChineseNLP_utils/README.md

 * BeautifulSoup

 ### Info
 It's a python beautifulSoup crawler created for **parsing main content without any knowledge of what would the html structure be like**.
-We designed a recursive function `recursive_get_content` to contruct a dictionary mapping different kind of **tag node** to their contents, then we select the longest one as the `main content` node.
+We designed a recursive function `recursive_get_content` to construct a dictionary mapping different kind of **tag node** to their contents, then we select the longest one as the `main content` node.

 ### Example Usage
 Original Link: http://bookmaker-info.com/en/episode-59